tohenkes/aims-PAX/README.md

     - AL.log: Log file for the actual active learning procedure.
 Loss and errors are ensemble averages.

 # ToDo

 - [x] energy error bug fix
-- [ ] parallelism for FHI aims in AL procedure
+- [x] parallelism for FHI aims in AL procedure
+- [ ] analysis on parameters with naphtalene
+- [ ] same with MD17/22?
+- [ ] initial dataset train and MD in parallel
+- [ ] AL train and MD in parallel
+- [ ] multiple species at once
 - [ ] add more documentation